infosec-lab/backsense/README.md

 <div align="center">

-**BackSense** - Professional SSRF Detection for Modern Web Applications
+**BackSense** - Professional Server-Side Vulnerability Detection for Modern Web Applications

 *Built with ❤️ for the security community*